Doctors Note Logo

 How to Track Your Ovulation Naturally: The Mucus Method Roadmap

-Cervical mucus tracking for ovulation helps you spot your fertile window by watching daily changes from dry or sticky to creamy and then slippery egg-white mucus, with ovulation usually on the last slippery day or within 24 hours.
+Cervical mucus tracking is a proven way to identify your fertile window by observing daily changes in vaginal discharge.
+Mucus typically progresses from dry or sticky, to creamy, then to slippery, stretchy egg-white consistency — ovulation usually occurs on the last slippery day or within 24 hours after.

 answer background